ConnectedBradford/Connected-Bradford-PrimaryCare/README.md

-# FDM_template
+# FDM_PrimaryCare
-FDM template repo
+FDM repo

-## Change the title of this README to match the name of the dataset and provide basic details about the data source and FDM contents.
+## Contains the scripts and data dictionary for the Primary Care .
+This is the GP datasets for Bradford and Airedale discticts.
+It contains approximately
+## 1.2 million patients with the full clinical record.
+The dataset has been fully anonymised, but can link to other FDM's.